Azure/azure-powershell/src/ResourceManager/Dns/Commands.Dns/help/New-AzDnsRecordSet.md

 ### -DnsRecords
 Specifies the array of DNS records to include in the record set.
-You can use the New-AzureRmDnsRecordConfig cmdlet to create DNS record objects.
+You can use the New-AzDnsRecordConfig cmdlet to create DNS record objects.
 See the examples for more information.

 ```yaml